Best Budget Hotels in Milan, Italy (Affordable & Central Stays for 2026)

 What to Expect From Budget Hotels in Milan

 Compared to Rome or Venice, Milan hotels are more modern and functional.
 Budget hotels in Milan tend to focus on efficiency and transport access rather than historic charm.
+In Milan, connectivity beats location — staying near a metro line saves time and money.

 You can usually expect: